Graded decomposition numbers of Ariki-Koike algebras for blocks of small weight: Indecomposable weight blocks of weight two

 We will describe the $\alpha^1_k$, $\beta^1_l$, and $\gamma^1_{kl}$ cases in detail; the others vary only in the role played by the different rows in the matrix.

 Consider the matrix $\alpha^1_k$: the condition in the proposition amounts to the requirement that there be at least one $z(\alpha^1)$ column to the right of the $1(\alpha^1)$ column.
-The only potentially abnormal nodes correspond to the $1$s in the $1(\alpha^1)$ column, with the abnormality occurring at the stage at which we attempt to move them past either a $y(\alpha^1)$ or a $z(\alpha^1)$ column to its left -- and since there must be at least one $z(\alpha^1)$ column somewhere in $M$, this will definitely happen if the required condition is not met.
-To get rid of this abnormality, we need to fill the $1(\alpha^1)$ column with $1$s, which is to say we need to be able to move a $1$ on the bottom row to the left, into the $1(\alpha^1)$ column.
+The only nodes which potentially are not normal correspond to the $1$s in the $1(\alpha^1)$ column.
+The nodes corresponding to these $1$s fail to be normal because they must be moved past either a $y(\alpha^1)$ or a $z(\alpha^1)$ column to their left -- and since there must be at least one $z(\alpha^1)$ column somewhere in $M$, this will definitely happen if the required condition is not met.
+To get rid of this problem, we need to remove nodes in such a way as to fill the $1(\alpha^1)$ column with $1$s, which is to say we need to be able to move a $1$ on the bottom row to the left, into the $1(\alpha^1)$ column.
 If we can do this, we can then move all the $1$s all the way to the left, by moving leftmost columns first and working from the top row to the bottom.

-For the matrix $\beta^1_l$, initially, the only potentially abnormal node corresponds to the $1$ entry in the $1(\beta^1)$ column.
+For the matrix $\beta^1_l$, initially, the only node which potentially is not normal corresponds to the $1$ entry in the $1(\beta^1)$ column.
 The condition in the proposition is equivalent to the assertion that there is a $y(\beta^1)$ column somewhere to the right of the $1(\beta^1)$ column.
 If this is the case, then we can fill the $1(\alpha^1)$ column with $1$s by removing normal nodes, and from that configuration all the $1$s can be moved all the way to the left, as in the previous paragraph.
-On the other hand, if $i_{y+1} < j_l$, so there is no $y(\beta^1)$ column to the right of the $1(\beta^1)$ column but at least one to its left, then it is impossible to move the $1$ in the top row all the way to the left -- there is always a ``10'' in the middle row to block it.
+On the other hand, if $i_{y+1} < j_l$, so there is no $y(\beta^1)$ column to the right of the $1(\beta^1)$ column but at least one to its left, then it is impossible to move the $1$ in the top row all the way to the left -- there is always a ``10'' somewhere in the middle row to block it.